Highly elliptical orbit

-Such extremely elongated orbits have the advantage of long dwell times at a point in the sky during the approach to, and descent from, apogee.
-Bodies moving through the long apogee dwell appear to move slowly, and remain at high altitude over high-latitude ground sites for long periods of time.
+When chosen for communications or surveillance, these extremely elongated orbits also can provide long dwell times at a point in the sky during the approach to, and descent from, apogee.
+Bodies moving through the long apogee dwell appear to move slowly, and remain at high altitude over Polar latitude ground sites for long periods of time.
 This makes these elliptical orbits useful for communications satellites.
-Geostationary orbits cannot serve high latitudes because their elevation above the horizon from these ground sites is too low.
+The Northern Hemisphere has far more landmass, and it belongs to historically competitive countries, so most HEO satellites are in orbits which maximize time over the Northern Polar regions.
+Most of the Southern Hemisphere is covered by water and has been less interesting to these adversarial countries.